DeNA/DeClang/mlir/docs/Traits.md

 ### MemRefsNormalizable

 *   `OpTrait::MemRefsNormalizable` -- `MemRefsNormalizable`

 This trait is used to flag operations that consume or produce values of `MemRef` type where those references can be 'normalized'.
 In cases where an associated `MemRef` has a non-identity memory-layout specification, such normalizable operations can be modified so that the `MemRef` has an identity layout specification.
 This can be implemented by associating the operation with its own index expression that can express the equivalent of the memory-layout specification of the MemRef type.
 See [the -normalize-memrefs pass].
 (https://mlir.llvm.org/docs/Passes/#-normalize-memrefs-normalize-memrefs)

+### Single Block Region

+*   `OpTrait::SingleBlock` -- `SingleBlock`

+This trait provides APIs and verifiers for operations with regions that have a single block.

 ### Single Block with Implicit Terminator

-*   `OpTrait::SingleBlockImplicitTerminator<typename TerminatorOpType>` :
+*   `OpTrait::SingleBlockImplicitTerminator<typename TerminatorOpType>` --
     `SingleBlockImplicitTerminator<string op>`

-This trait provides APIs and verifiers for operations with regions that have a single block that must terminate with `TerminatorOpType`.
+This trait implies the `SingleBlock` above, but adds the additional requirement that the single block must terminate with `TerminatorOpType`.

 ### SymbolTable